Alfresco/docs-alfresco/governance-services/3.3/tutorial/governance-services/index.md

 {% include media.html id="YfJBxc2lF5o" %}

+## Declare an Easy Access Record

+See how you can declare an {% include tooltip.html word="easyaccessrecords" text="easy access record" %}.

+{% include media.html id="glGKvfv_zws" %}

 ## File an Unfiled Record

 Learn how to file a record that is {% include tooltip.html word="unfiledrecords" text="unfiled" %}.